viet34tqc/notebook/nextjs.md

 ### Client-side rendering (Plain React.js app)

+HTML is rendered on client side by using JS

 - Initial Load: App is not rendered
 - JS Loaded
 - Hydration: App is hydrated, React components are initialized and App becomes interactive (Hydration is the process of getting your static HTML from server and turning it into dynamic DOM that React can modify)